wormtreat/textractor/readme.md

 This is a simple, mostly useless, Falcon microservice which accepts various file types and returns any text it's found in one big chunk.

 It currently accepts txt, pdf and zip files.
-Zip file inception is not a thing.
+Zip file inception is a thing.
 Excluded file types found in zip files are disregarded.

 ## Usage